 Valencia is a good place to settle, as the cost of living is fairly low compared to other areas.
 Of course, it is relative to the majority of salaries here, but to eat or drink out can be very cheap if one knows the right places to go.
 Most cafes and restaurants do a menu del dia, which is usually three courses with a drink for a decent set price.

 Healthcare in Valencia

 + PRO: EU citizens can get free healthcare

 EU citizens can obtain a European Health Insurance Card (EHIC) before arrival in Spain and this will allow them access to free national health services.
 However, many people recommend private health insurance for specialists.

 - CON: Private clinics are expensive

 There are lots of private clinics across the city, but the downside to using one of these is that a patient can end up paying a high price if they don't have health insurance.

 Getting around in Valencia

 + PRO: Getting around is easy

 Valencia is a fairly small city, making it very accessible.
-It has an underground metro system that covers all of the city and beyond, and a tram which covers the north-western areas of the city.
+It has an underground metro system that covers all of the city and beyond, and a tram that covers the north-western areas of the city.
 Valencia is also extremely bicycle-friendly and new cycle lanes are constantly popping up all around the city.
-Public transport is also very reasonable cost-wise.
+Public transport is also very reasonably priced.

 Although usually quite reasonable, taxi drivers have been known not to put their meters on and overcharge for a trip, so expats need to watch out for this.
 If getting around in Valencia by taxi, note that there is a higher rate for nighttime and weekend trips.